xihaopark/Rbench_task_samples/README.md

 ## Current Shortlist

 - 5 `admiral` tasks with clear clinical or ADaM relevance.
-- 15 additional `clinical_pilot` tasks from any package.
+- 15 additional `clinical study` tasks from any package.
 - Selection goal: prompts should be defensible, failures should reflect model or agent limitations rather than obvious benchmark defects.

 See [docs/clinical_shortlist.md](docs/clinical_shortlist.md) for the current candidate list and exclusion criteria.